solvex-software/solvex-internal-documentation/docs/style-guide.md

 ``

 1. always hide the value constructor and getters of new types. use to/from instead
+1. name things based on what they require, not what they lack. ex: maximumNonEmpty better than maximumUmbounded
 1. Never comment code except when the code is written in an unorthodox way for a good reason (ex: It is written in a way that is more efficient than normal due to requirements)
 1. avoid fractionals that aren't rational
 1. No magic numbers except where anonymous functions makes just as much sense